monkamtanyi/Terraform-master-class-series/02 - Command basics/a) Commands.md

  - This will ask for confirmation before destroying.

 ## Prerequisites
 in whatever region u want to create ur resources(eg ec2 instance, just make sure u have a default vpc there. ie if u are creaating say an ec2, if u don't pass any  vpc id, then d resource will be placed in default vpc.

 - **Pre-Conditions-1:** Ensure you have **default-vpc** in that respective region
-- **Pre-Conditions-2:** Ensure AMI you are provisioning exists in that region if not update AMI ID
+- **Pre-Conditions-2:** Ensure AMI you are provisioning exists in that region if not update AMI ID (AMI is region specific)
 - **Pre-Conditions-3:** Verify your AWS Credentials in **$HOME/.aws/credentials**

 ```